 How to Cook the Perfect Steak at Home

-While this steakhouse experience comes with a pretty high price tag at a restaurant, the whole kit and caboodle can easily be recreated at home for a fraction of the price.
+While this steakhouse experience comes with a pretty high price tag at a restaurant, the whole kit and caboodle can easily be done at home at a cost that won't break your budget.

-To cook the perfect steak at home that's worthy of the best steakhouses is actually a lot easier than you might think.
-All you need is a quality steak and Cozymeal’s simple step-by-step method to ensure a perfectly pan seared steak with a gorgeous crust, juicy center, and a tender buttery flavor every single time.
+Cooking the perfect steak at home is actually easier than you might think.
+All you need is a high-quality steak and Cozymeal’s simple step-by-step method to ensure a perfectly pan-seared steak with a gorgeous crust, juicy center, and a tender buttery flavor every single time.

 How to Cook the Perfect Steak at Home